grramos/fabric-sizer/README.md

 # Fabric Sizer

-Fabric Sizer is a lightweight web application that computes switch counts and fiber counts for three common data-center topologies: 3-stage Clos, 5-stage Clos, and a simplified Dragonfly+.
+Fabric Sizer is a lightweight web application that computes switch counts for common data-center topologies.
 The UI runs entirely in the browser and the sizing math lives in pure TypeScript modules so it can be reused outside of the app.

+Supported topologies:

+- 3-stage Clos
+- 5-stage Clos
+- Dragonfly+
+- Multi-plane (dual-plane Clos)

 ## Getting started